brampat/brampat.github.io/presentation/software_updates.md

 Timeline:
 * Vulnerability is found (Zero day: number of days producer knows about vulnerability)
+* Attack scenario developed (optional, somewhere during the lifecycle):
+  * Proof of Concept (white hat, non-damaging)
+  * Exploit (black hat)
-* Producer knows about vulnerability
+* Producer knows about vulnerability (end of zero day)
-  * hopefully by ethical means, called responsible disclosure
-  * ending zero day status, but still exploitable
 * Producer developed patch
 * Producer released patch
-  * In band (normal release schedule Like Microsoft's Patch Tuesday, sys admins are prepared)
+  * In band (normal release schedule, sys admins are prepared)
   * Out-of-band (outside release schedule, sys admins are unprepared)
   * Researchers and attackers can reverse the patch to learn details
 * Patch is installed
-* Exploit developed (optional, somewhere during the lifecycle):
-  * Proof of Concept (white hat, non-damaging)
-  * Exploit (black hat)

 --